Extraction of gravitational wave signals from LISA data in the presence of artifacts: Galactic binary characterization

 We consider the 16 detectable sources out of the 36 \glspl{VGB} in the dataset, that is, with an \gls{SNR} larger than 7 for a one-year observation time relative to the instrumental noise and Galactic foreground.
 We perform a Bayesian inference of the sources parameters from clean and smoothly masked (mitigated) glitched data.
 The intrinsic source parameters are the frequency $f_0$, the frequency derivative $\dot{f}_0$, and sky location angles, including ecliptic longitude $\lambda$ and latitude $\beta$.
 The other parameters (amplitude $A$, inclination $i$ and polarization angles $\psi$, initial phase $\phi_0$) are parametrized as extrinsic amplitudes and will not be discussed.

-The inference is made using the stochastic sampling Python package \texttt{ptemcee}, which is a parallel tempering {MCMC} based on affine-invariant ensemble sampling~\cite{Vousden2015,foreman-mackey_emcee_2013}.
+The inference is made using the stochastic sampling Python package \texttt{ptemcee}, which is a parallel tempering \gls{MCMC} based on affine-invariant ensemble sampling~\cite{Vousden2015,foreman-mackey_emcee_2013}.
 The posterior is explored by 32 chains, where annealing is applied through 20 different temperatures.
 The algorithm is run for $3 \times 10^5$ steps, and we keep the last 500 steps with a thinning of 6 out of 1 sample of each converged chain to derive the final parameter posteriors.

 We first consider the impact of glitches on the source frequencies, which are gathered in the left panel of \Fref{fig:posterior-frequencies-locations}.
-For most sources, the frequency posteriors obtained with the mitigated glitches (grey) are very similar to the ones obtained with clean data (green).
+The prior used for source frequency in the parameter estimation is a uniform prior with bandwidth of $\SI{1}{\milli\hertz}$ around the central frequency.
+For most sources, the frequency posteriors obtained with the mitigated glitches (black) are very similar to the ones obtained with clean data (green).
 The masking technique is, therefore, efficient in mitigating the bias caused by glitches.
 The red area corresponds to relative frequency errors less than one part per million.
 This indication relates the result to the operational requirement on bright \glspl{GB}, which states that the relative error on the orbital period should be less than $10^{-6}$~\cite{ScRD_2018}.
 Hence, for this selection of sources, the number of sources verifying this requirement is not affected by glitches once they have been mitigated.

 Nevertheless, we observe a difference for the source at $f_0 = 2.11$ mHz where the posterior distribution appears broadened relative to the clean data result.
 This source has the lowest \gls{SNR} of all detectable \glspl{VGB}, close to the detection threshold ($\mathrm{SNR} = 7$).
 This result suggests that glitches may impact low-\gls{SNR} more than others, especially for frequencies with the strongest confusion foreground.